rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```{r DataFrame, echo=TRUE, eval=TRUE, warning=FALSE}
 df <- as.data.frame(fire_point)
 ```
-We are now ready to calcualte our descriptive statistics (mean, mode, standard deviation, median, skewness, kurtosis, Coefficient of Variation and normal distribution).
-The descripitve statistics will be based on wildfire sizes (ha).
+We are now ready to calculate our descriptive statistics (mean, mode, standard deviation, median, skewness, kurtosis, Coefficient of Variation and normal distribution).
+The descriptive statistics will be based on wildfire sizes (ha).

 ```{r DescriptiveStats, echo=TRUE, eval=TRUE, warning=FALSE}
 # Mean